morgoth/moneybookers/README.markdown

 client.session_id
 ```
 Having session_id you can render moneybookers form from url:

 ```
 https://www.moneybookers.com/app/payment.pl?sid=prepared-session-id-from-previous-request
 ```

 ## API ##

-To use Moneybookers API you must add your IP address to allowed, through moneybookers admin panel.
+NOTE: To use Moneybookers API you must add your IP address to allowed, through moneybookers admin panel.

 ### Pay On Demand ##